Plexlogic/developer/docs/webhooks.md

         // This URL is valid for 15 minutes from the event creation (`createdAt`) "downloadUrl": "https://legalgateway-local.s3.amazonaws.com:443/media/documents/2499/Contract_2JS9d2q.docx"
       },
-      // Additional document facts, these can be seen in the Document Facts tab in a document page "additionalFacts": {
+      // Additional document facts which can be seen in the Document Facts tab on a document page "additionalFacts": {
         "customFact1": "abc",
         "customFact1": "123",